Instructions for Lawyers

 (B) What Benefits are Available to the Non-Member Spouse/Common-Law Partner?

 The options available to the non-member spouse/common-law partner fall into the following four categories, all of which revolve around the member's status and the member's proximity to pensionable age (65 for LAPP and PSPP, 55 for SFPP), both as at the end date of the period of joint accrual.
-The end date must be set out in the Property Division Order or agreement and generally, will be the end of marriage or cohabitation.
+The end date must be set out in the Family Property Order or agreement and generally, will be the end of marriage or cohabitation.

 - Non-Vested Members

 The non-member spouse/common-law partner is entitled: